 Take a look at your assets — that is, everything you own.
 Car insurance exists to protect your assets from a lawsuit, should you be sued for damages after causing a car accident.
 (And yes, you can be sued even though North Dakota is a no-fault state.
 More on that in a moment.)
 If you drive a beater car and you don’t have a fat bank account, you may be fine with ND state minimum insurance.
 If you have a newer car or a car loan, you’ll need to add comprehensive and collision coverage.
 And if you own substantial assets, you’ll want insurance with higher liability limits.

 It’s so easy.
-Just enter some basic info, including your address, age and type of vehicle, on Compare.com.
+First, just enter some basic driving info at Compare.com.
 Then, you’ll get accurate and unbiased quotes from multiple insurers, so you can see who offers you the best deal.

 Here’s an example: We ran the numbers for a 27-year-old woman with a good driving record who’s shopping for auto insurance in Fargo.
 When she selects state minimum coverage, her insurance quotes range from $48 to $62 per month if she opts to pay her premiums up front.
 (If she prefers pay-as-you-go insurance, her quotes range from $61 to $72, plus a down payment.)